 How to get to Les Houches

-So we like to take a gondola from Chamonix up to Brevent (8410 feet), one of the highest peaks in the crystalline Aiguilles Rouges range, which stands opposite the Mont Blanc massif.
+So we like to take a gondola from Chamonix up to Brevent (8,410 feet), one of the highest peaks in the crystalline Aiguilles Rouges range, which stands opposite the Mont Blanc massif.
 From here we’ll hike across the Carlaveyron Plateau overlooking the spectacular Dioz Canyon.
-The views of the north face of Mont Blanc, the Fiz range and the Chamonix valley are second to none!
-We’ll drop down to the village of Les Houches, our home for the evening, before meeting our local hosts and settle in for a hearty French mountain meal.
+The views of the north face of Mont Blanc, the Fiz range, and the Chamonix valley are second to none!
+We’ll drop down to the village of Les Houches, our home for the evening, before meeting our local hosts and settling in for a hearty French mountain meal.

-For independent travellers, the most popular way that international visitors get from Geneva International Airport to Les Houches is either:
+For independent travelers, the most popular way that international visitors get from Geneva International Airport to Les Houches is either:

-- Driving.
-This his 75 kilometre (47 mile) drive could normally be expected to take around 1 hour, in a private car.
+- Driving: This 75-kilometer (47-mile) drive could normally be expected to take around 1 hour, in a private car.

-- Bus.
-A number of public busses are available, which take a little under 2 hours and will cost approximately 25 Euros.
+- Bus: A number of public buses are available, which take a little under 2 hours and will cost approximately 25 Euros.

 How difficult is Le Tour du Mont Blanc?

-When you book on board an Active trip, we’ll give you a detailed fitness and training plan.
-If you’d like to look into this plan, get in touch with one of our travel guru’s today!
+When you book on board an Active Adventures trip, we’ll give you a detailed fitness and training plan.
+If you’d like to look into this plan, get in touch with one of our travel gurus today!

 Blue skies ahead, amazing hiking conditions on the Tour du Mont Blanc